sib-swiss/containers-snakemake-training/docs/course_material/day2/6_debugging_snakemake.md

 * Make sure your input and output directives are right before worrying about anything else, especially the shell sections.
 There is no point in executing commands with the wrong inputs/outputs!
     * Remember that Snakemake builds the DAG before running the shell commands, so you can use the `-n/--dry-run/--dryrun` parameter to test the workflow before running it.
 You can even do that without writing all the shell commands!
 * List any parameters or settings that might need to be adjusted later
 * Choose meaningful and easy-to-understand names for your rules, inputs, outputs, parameters, `wildcards`... to make your Snakefile as readable as possible.
-This is true for every script, piece of code, variable etc... and Snakemake is no exception!
+This is true for every script, piece of code, variable... and Snakemake is no exception!
 Have a look at [The Zen of Python](https://peps.python.org/pep-0020/) for more information

 ## Debugging a workflow